nonatomiclabs/nonatomiclabs.github.io/src/pages/about.md

 ---
 layout: ../layouts/Layout.astro
 ---
+Hi, I'm Jean 👋

+I am a French software engineer, living in Germany.
+I work as an SDET for more than 5 years.
+Currently, I'm working for Dataiku, where I play with Python, AWS, Kubernetes and other fun technologies!
+Outside from work, I love coding in Go.

-I am a French software engineer, specializing in programming audio and video software.
-I currently work at Dolby as a software engineer in test for the next generation audio codec AC-4.
+In the previous years, I have worked a significant time at Dolby for the next generation audio codec AC-4.
+This was a continuation of work I did at university with binaural audio and HEVC compression.

-At university, I worked with binaural audio and HEVC compression.
-My main areas of interest are digital signal compression, digital signal processing, and programming in C/C++ and Python.

-You can find a copy of my CV [here](https://www.nonatomiclabs.com/download/CV_EN.pdf).
+You can find my most current CV on [LinkedIn](https://www.linkedin.com/in/cruypenynck/).